 Posterior (Rear): To hit these, I use an exercise which mimics the bent over row in all mechanics, besides the fact that the bar is brought up to the upper chest/neck rather than pulled inwards towards the abdomen.
 With a wide grip, and your upper body bent over almost parallel to the floor and back locked out, with knees slightly bent, pull the bar up to the upper chest/neck, and slowly lower.

-The Biceps are everybody’s favourite muscle, but perhaps the most over-trained muscle in the entire body.
+The Biceps are everybody’s favorite muscle, but perhaps the most over-trained muscle in the entire body.
 If it’s mass you are looking for – and it should be unless you are an advanced bodybuilder – then the simple, heavy barbell curl is what you need.

 Take a grip which you are comfortable with, which will usually be around shoulder width, and keeping the elbows stationary at your sides, using the biceps curl the bar up, squeezing at the top of the contraction, before slowly lower.